Best places to stay in Liverpool: check out where to stay in one of the most exciting cities in the United Kingdom

 Days Inn Liverpool – a great option in one of the best areas to stay in the city, a relatively short walk away to the Albert Dock.

 Ibis Styles Liverpool Centre Dale Street – Cavern Quarter – a hotel offering great value for money in Liverpool.

 Luxurious Hotels in Liverpool – $$$

 Hilton Liverpool City Centre – a luxurious hotel in one of the best areas to stay in Liverpool.

-Crowne Plaza Liverpool City Centre – another high-end option to stay in one of Liverpool’s most prestigious areas.
+Crowne Plaza Liverpool City Centre – another high-end option to stay in one of the city’s most prestigious areas.

 There is the accommodation to suit all budgets in the UK, ranging from basic hotels to luxury apartments in Liverpool.
 The Hope Street area of Liverpool is home to some of the best hotels and restaurants in the city.
 Some of them can be rather expensive, where you can expect to pay over £80-100 for a meal for two.

 For those looking for more reasonably priced food, there is an abundance of walk-in restaurants and cafes.
 It is easy to get a good meal for anything from £10-40.
 Overall you should budget around £80-100 pounds for a day out in Liverpool, or more if you are booking into a fancy restaurant.

 The cost of getting around Liverpool is average for the UK, meaning it is a lot less than London.
 The city is small enough to walk around if you are good on your feet.
 Alternatively there are buses and taxis that can take you from one side of the town centre to the other for just a few pounds.

 When to Visit Northern England